evelynluw/canvas-assignments-downloader/README.md

 Well now you have a solution!
 Just follow the following steps, and use the script in this repository!

-Note: please don't use the code in this repo and the following instructions for commercial purposes.

 ## 0. Create a diretory
 First, create an emtpy directory: